Scroll down to content

 Concept: Benjamin Egger | With: Novak, Samuel, Fabio, Carl, Tenzin, Soha, Elisabeth, Emilia, Danika, Elea, Elis, Janelle, Kimey, Linus, Luca, Melik, Neva, Nicolas, Viola, Tosca, Ariel, Emilia, Erjon, Flurina, Jonas, Lara, Lenn, Loïc, Mai, Malin, Marwin, Konstantin Alea, Anik, Bjordi.
 Emiliano, Eyla, Jon, Nick, Nina, Paul, Ramazan, Sadie, Tashi | Project management: Tasnim Baghdadi, Cynthia Gavranic | Coordination: Silvia HIldebrand, Marcel Hörler | Teachers: Sabine Duarte, Christian Strupler | Documentation: Raphael Stucky

-If things continue as they are, it doesn‘t look so good for quite a few species that will soon lose their habitat due to the climate collapse.
-Including humans, of course.
-A group of children from the Schütze school in Zurich has decided to prepare for this.
-On a newly founded planet, they create a new ecosystem and new creatures under new living conditions.
-They are inspired by the animal world, endemic species, dinosaurs, and speculative biology.
-They sketch and perform newly invented species and build models for the prototype of the new planet, at the Migros Museum für Gegenwartskunst.
+If current trends continue, many species—humans included—are facing the imminent loss of their habitats due to climate collapse.
+In response, a group of children from the Schütze School in Zurich has decided to take action.
+On a newly imagined planet, they are creating a fresh ecosystem with new creatures adapted to novel living conditions.
+Drawing inspiration from the animal kingdom, endemic species, dinosaurs, and speculative biology, they design and perform newly invented species while building models for the prototype of this new world at the Migros Museum für Gegenwartskunst.

 Start sniffing.
 Go on all fours.
 Follow a smell.
 Don’t talk.
 Growl when you cross someone’s way.
 Explore the smell.